microcipcip/vue-use-kit/src/components/useClickAway/stories/useClickAway.md

 # useClickAway

-Vue function that triggers callback when user clicks outside of target area.
+Vue function that triggers a callback when the user clicks outside of the target area.

 ## Reference